 Peer support relationships in treatment have healthy impacts on individuals and strong bonds with peers assist in the recovery effort.
 This “closeness” between peers often is more impactful than the relationship with the clinical staff.
 The problem that we see is the transitioning from a 30 day treatment program back home and the loss of those relationships and support which can be devastating to an individual in early recovery.
 In a typical PHP, IOP, OP or Sober Living Environment, clients live off-site and report to an office and spend time with their peers and staff for a total of 2-4 hours a session.
 They do not have the camaraderie that they once had in treatment and therefore lack that connection to their peers.
 Peer support relationships is the first loss when transitioning from inpatient treatment.

-Structure is the third loss.
 Transitioning from a a strictly scheduled day in a 30 day treatment to being solely responsible for structuring your own day is difficult and overwhelming.
 Structure provides many different aspects that are vital to recovery such as, healthy sleeping habits, healthy eating practices, healthy self-discipline and self-respect.
 When this structure is lost so quickly, this leads to a lack of accountability, excuses to not participate in recovery, unhealthy sleeping patterns along with the deterioration of all aspects of life.
-Relapse occurs due to the lack of healthy structure which promotes recovery.
+Substance use disorder relapse occurs due to the lack of healthy structure which promotes recovery.